November 18, 2015

 After Julia and Joe had adopted Karen Ann, Julia was pleasantly and surprisingly able to give birth to two other children, Mary Ellen and John.
 Something Joe and Julia thought could never happen.

 When Joe Quinlan finally accepted the situation, the family sat down and talked the whole thing out.
 Knowing Karen as they did, they were concerned that she would not want to be kept alive by machines.
-They felt for Karen Ann’s sake, it would be best if she was removed from the respirator.
+They felt for Karen Ann’s sake, it would be best if she were removed from the respirator.
 “Whatever decisions we made, we sat down as a family,” said Julia.

 After the court ruling Karen Ann was gradually weaned from the respirator, and continued to breathe on her own.
 That year she was moved to Morris View Nursing Home where she lived for nine years being fed through a nasogastric tube.
 “It was most difficult, to watch your daughter die slowly for 10 years,” said Julia.
 Instead of the serene form depicted in sketches, Karen Ann’s body was being pulled inward in a kind of “fetal” position.
 All her joints were flexed and despite attempts by physical therapy to straighten out her bent form, her limbs quickly retracted after therapy sessions.
 There was no way to prevent the bedsores.

 Karen died in her room at the Morris View Nursing Home on June 11, 1985 at 7:01 pm from respiratory failure brought on by acute pneumonia.
 Her family members had been at her bedside during the days leading up to and including her final moment.
 “I don’t think you can ever prepare yourself 100 percent for the death of your child,” Julia said.
 “Karen lived in a state of limbo and my family and I lived in a state of limbo.
 I grieved for Karen for ten years and then I had to grieve all over again.”
-“We no longer were able to visit her at the nursing home any more.
+“We no longer were able to visit her at the nursing home.
 I couldn’t brush her hair.
 I couldn’t talk to her.
 There was a terrible void.
 For 10 years it was a way of life, visiting her at the nursing home every day.
-It was very lonely, very difficult,” said Julia.
-Karen Ann was buried at the Gate of Heaven Cemetery in East Hanover.
+It was very lonely, very difficult,” said Julia Quinlan.
+Karen Ann was laid to rest at the Gate of Heaven Cemetery in East Hanover.

 The hospice is a non-profit agency, with a 501 (c) (3) status.
 It is governed by the Karen Ann Quinlan Memorial Foundation Governing Board, and is managed by the Executive Director along with a Team of Key personnel and a professional team of nurses, counselors, chaplains, social workers, aides and volunteers who presently serve patients and families in Sussex and Warren Counties, New Jersey, and the Pike County area of Pennsylvania.
 Hospice service is available twenty-four hours a day.

 Tim O’Brien, a reporter for the New Jersey Law Journal, covered the Quinlan story for the Star-Ledger.
 “Now it is an accepted part of the landscape… [It’s] become part of the fabric of society.
 Ordinary people think about living wills and telling others their wishes about extraordinary means,” O’Brien said, “It’s talked about openly, not furtively.”